 And don’t forget the people who tried but for one reason or another, had to give up.
 Injury, exhaustion, illness, lack of resources / planning or personal needs can strike all too easily over an extended period.
 My research has revealed an approximate 50% success rate for those daft enough in the first place to make an attempt.

-For the record I have worked out that non-stop GB Coast Walkers have raised well over £0.5 Million for charity to date.
+For the record I have worked out that non-stop GB Coast Walkers have raised about £0.7 Million for charity to date.
 That’s got to be something!

-Click Here for > Coast Walkers Database with live links
+Click Here to download> Coast Walkers Database with live links